How to Improve Cities through Technology and Design: Miriam Roure’s Urban Future

 After finishing your undergraduate studies at Cornell University, you joined OMA and worked there for two years.
 What did you learn from working in the office of a Starchitect that has proven the most useful for your further career?

 Being critical.
-During those two years, I was very much involved in the AMO side of the office – the think tank space dedicated to research, thought, and sometimes provocation.
-We worked on projects that engaged with the built environment beyond the traditional practice of architecture – we explored the notion of preservation and the notion of the countryside.
-But while I was there, it became apparent that there was something not being addressed, something that would change us and how we understood, managed, and interacted with our environment: digital technologies.
+During those two years, I was very much involved in the AMO side of the office .
+The think tank space dedicated to research, thought, and sometimes provocation.
+We worked on projects that engaged with the built environment beyond the traditional practice of architecture.
+We explored the notion of preservation and the notion of the countryside.
+But while I was there, it became apparent that there was something not being addressed.
+Something that would change us and how we understood, managed, and interacted with our environment.
+Digital technologies.
 It was 2009-2010, Google was 12 years old, the iPhone was already three years old, and Uber was in its infancy.
-The transformation felt inevitable, but what it would mean beyond the euphoria of Silicon Valley was, and still is, to be defined.
+In other words, the transformation felt inevitable, but what it would mean beyond the euphoria of Silicon Valley was, and still is, to be defined.

 What made you decide to found the urban design consultancy firm Field?
 Was there a particular moment that sealed the decision for you?